Hawes Junction rail crash: Causes

 The immediate cause of the accident was that signalman Sutton forgot that he had moved the two light engines to the down line, waiting there to proceed to Carlisle.
 He later improperly cleared the down line signals without ascertaining that the line was clear.

 George Tempest, the driver of another light engine waiting at Hawes Junction to return south to Leeds, witnessed Scott's and Bath's engines depart followed closely by the express.
 After he and his fireman heard the whistle of Bath's locomotive, he went to the signalbox and related what he had seen.
 Sutton refused to believe him until he had checked his train register, and then telephoned signalman Bellas at Aisgill to ask whether the two light engines had gone through.
-Bellas replied that none had been offered to him; nor had the express passed.
-Sutton had apparently been under the mistaken impression that he had despatched the two light engines to Carlisle some time earlier.
+Bellas replied that none had been offered to him; nor had the St. Pancras-Glasgow express passed.
+Sutton had apparently been under the mistaken impression that he had dispatched the two light engines to Carlisle some time earlier.
 By this time, the glare of the fire to the north was visible.
 Simpson, the signalman sent to relieve Sutton, then arrived for his shift, whereupon Sutton asked him to "go to Bunce [the stationmaster] and tell him I am afraid I have wrecked the Scotch Express".